Text Us

 What Are SSDI Work Credits?

 Work credits are the SSA's way of measuring your participation in the workforce.
-Every year you work and pay Social Security taxes through payroll withholding (FICA) or self-employment taxes (SECA), you accumulate credits.
-In 2024, you earn one credit for every $1,730 in covered wages or self-employment income, up to a maximum of four credits per year.
-The dollar threshold adjusts annually for inflation.
+Every year you work and pay Social Security taxes through your paycheck, you accumulate credits based on your earnings.
+As of 2025, you earn one credit for every $1,810 in covered earnings, and you can earn a maximum of four credits per year.

 How Many Credits Do You Need to Qualify?

-• Total credits test: You generally need 40 credits, equivalent to 10 years of full-time work.
+• The Duration Test: You generally need 40 total work credits to qualify for SSDI.
+This reflects approximately 10 years of full-time work.

-Your Date Last Insured (DLI) is the deadline by which you must prove your disability began.
-Once you stop working and paying into Social Security, your insured status does not last forever.
-Typically, it expires five years after you leave the workforce—though the exact date depends on your specific earnings history.
+Your Date Last Insured (DLI) is the deadline by which your disability must have begun in order for you to collect SSDI.
+Once you stop working and accumulating credits, your insured status eventually lapses—typically five years after you stop working, though the exact date depends on your earnings history.

 Need Help?
 If you have questions about your case, call or text 833-657-4812 for a free consultation with an experienced attorney.